Universal Serial Bus (USB) in Computer Network

 1. USB 1.x 2.
 USB 2.0 3.
 USB 3.x

-USB 2.0 have multiple updates and additions.
+USB 2.0 has multiple updates and additions.
 The USB Implementer Forum (USB IF) currently maintains the USB standard and it was released in 1996.

-USB was designed to standardize the connection of peripherals like pointing devices, keyboards, digital still and video cameras.
-But soon devices such as printers, portable media players, disk drives and network adaptors to personal computers used USB to communicate and to supply electric power.
-It is a commonplace to many devices and has largely replaced interfaces such as serial ports and parallel ports.
-USB connectors have replaced other types for battery chargers of portable devices with itself.
+USB was designed to standardize the connection of peripherals like pointing devices, keyboards, digital still, and video cameras.
+But soon devices such as printers, portable media players, disk drives, and network adaptors to personal computers used USB to communicate and to supply electric power.
+It is commonplace to many devices and has largely replaced interfaces such as serial ports and parallel ports.
+USB connectors have replaced other types of battery chargers of portable devices with themselves.